battle-tactics-strategies

 The Feigned Retreat

-The Mongols applied their standard hunting technique, the Nerge, to warfare.
-A vast line of cavalry would deploy across a wide front, sweeping the countryside driving the local population, livestock, and fleeing soldiers ahead of them.
+The Mongols applied their standard hunting technique, the Nerge (the circle), to warfare.
+A vast line of cavalry would deploy across a wide front, sweeping the countryside.
+They drove the local population, livestock, and fleeing soldiers ahead of them.
 In the North Caucasus, this was used to clear the valleys and funnel the Alan and Cuman forces into a confined area where the Mongol heavy cavalry could finish them.
 It was a technique of systematic regional denial, leaving no refuge for the enemy.
-The Nerge was not just a battlefield tactic; it was a method of total warfare that destroyed the enemy’s ability to sustain itself economically and demographically.
+The Nerge was not just a battlefield tactic; it was a method of total warfare that destroyed the enemy's ability to sustain itself economically and demographically.

 The Second Invasion: The Caucasus Subdued

-The second wave of Mongol invasions began in 1236 under the command of Chormagan, dispatched by Genghis Khan’s successor, Ogedei.
+The second wave of Mongol invasions began in 1236 under the command of Chormagan, dispatched by Genghis Khan's successor, Ogedei.
+While Subutai was the master of strategic reconnaissance, Chormagan was a blunt instrument of systematic subjugation.
 The intelligence gathered by Subutai and Jebe was now fully operationalized.
 The Mongols first secured the Pontic-Caspian steppe by crushing the Cumans completely, forcing many to flee to Hungary.
-Then, they turned on the Caucasus.
+Then, they turned on the Caucasus with overwhelming force.

-Georgia, under Queen Rusudan, was in a state of decline following the death of Queen Tamar.
-The Mongol army systematically reduced the great fortresses of the kingdom.
-Tbilisi fell in 1238 after a brutal siege that involved battering rams and siege towers.
+Georgia, under Queen Rusudan, was in a state of political fragmentation and internal weakness following the golden age of Queen Tamar.
+Chormagan exploited this ruthlessly.
+The Mongol army systematically reduced the greatest fortresses of the kingdom.
+Tbilisi fell in 1238 after a brutal siege that involved battering rams, siege towers, and Chinese engineers.
 The ancient Armenian capital of Ani, the "City of 1001 Churches," was captured in 1239.
-The local nobility, including the Zakarid house, were forced to submit.
-The Mongol invasions of Georgia permanently shattered the Kingdom’s golden age.
-Queen Rusudan was forced to pay an enormous annual tribute and provide troops for the Mongol armies.
+The local nobility, including the powerful Zakareid family, were forced to submit.
+The Mongol invasions of Georgia permanently shattered the Kingdom's golden age.
+Queen Rusudan was forced to pay an enormous annual tribute and provide troops for the Mongol armies, effectively reducing the Kingdom of Georgia to a vassal state.

 The Tammachi System: Imperial Administration